Kelvedon Hatch Secret Nuclear Bunker: Modern times

-By 1992 the bunker was no longer required, so was decommissioned and the land was sold back to the original owners, the Parrish family.
+By 1992, the bunker was no longer required and decommissioned.
+The land was sold back to the original owners, the Parrish family.
 It has now been renovated and made into a museum and tourist attraction; many locals appreciate the irony of the many brown tourist road signs in the area, clearly directing people to the "Secret Nuclear Bunker".
 The BBC TV show Top Gear featured the signs.

 The bunker was used as a "Killer's Location" for The Murder Game.
 Both the living quarters and the operational zone were set up for the "Killer's Game" in the finale.
-It also played a significant role in an episode of New Tricks titled "The Queen's Speech", first broadcast on BBC1 on 20 October 2014.
+It also played a significant role in an episode of New Tricks titled "The Queen's Speech", first broadcast on BBC One on 20 October 2014.

-In 2010 the independent British post-apocalyptic/horror film S.N.U.B! was filmed in the bunker.
+In 2010, the independent British post-apocalyptic/horror film S.N.U.B! was filmed in the bunker.

 The 2016 full-motion video game The Bunker, which uses live-action footage, was fully filmed inside the bunker.

-In recent years the land surrounding the ex-secret Nuclear Bunker has been used for Obstacle racing events, provided by the 'Nuclear races' company.